What is tooth decay?

 Bottle-feeding and breastfeeding

 It’s recommended that you don’t settle your baby in bed with a bottle of breastmilk or formula.
 Settling babies to sleep with bottles can lead to tooth decay.
-This is because there’s less saliva in your baby’s mouth to protect their teeth during sleep.
-With less saliva available, the lactose in milk can build up on the teeth and eat away at the enamel.
+This is because the lactose in milk promotes growth of the bacteria that cause tooth decay.
+And when your baby is asleep, there’s less saliva in their mouth to protect their teeth from this.

 Asthma inhalers